 Our Team have come together to face the challenges head on, supporting one-another and ensuring patients have been able to access healthcare when truly needed.

-To best contain the virus we have had to close our doors, only permitting those with pre-booked appointments into our surgeries.
+To best contain the virus we had to close our doors, only permitting those with pre-booked appointments into our surgeries.
+From the 17th May 2021 we opened our doors again, allowing a limited the number of patients inside at a time.

 We have been adapting the use of our surgery sites throughout the pandemic.
 We have introduced a ‘Hot Site’ for symptomatic patients, made use of ‘drive-thru’ facilities to offer more appointments and added video intercom systems to our entrances for patients to sign in with reception.